Climate Change and Skin CARE: How to Protect Your Skin in a Changing World

 Quick Swaps for Hotter Days

-• Trade heavy creams for lightweight lotions or hydrating gels.
+• Replace heavy creams with lightweight gels or water-based moisturisers.

 How to Future-Proof Your Summer Skin Care